Blog

 Each denied claim costs an average of $25-$71 to rework, requires 15-30 days to resolve, and ties up working capital your agency needs for payroll and operations.

-If there's an error, a mismatch between the diagnosis code and the visit notes, or a functional assessment that doesn't support skilled needit isn't caught until the very end of the line.
+If there is an error such as a mismatch between the diagnosis code and the visit notes or a functional assessment that does not support skilled need it is not caught until the very end of the line.

-This creates Billing Lag silent killer of home health cash flow.
-Many agencies rely on lines of credit to make payroll while waiting 45-60 days for clean claims to pay.
+This creates Billing Lag which is the silent killer of home health cash flow.
+Many agencies rely on lines of credit to make payroll while waiting 45 to 60 days for clean claims to pay.

-Industry leaders who implement denial prevention strategies achieve claim acceptance rates of 85-95% on first submission, cutting their days in accounts receivable from 45+ days to 28-35 days.
+Industry leaders who implement denial prevention strategies achieve claim acceptance rates of 85 to 95% on first submission.
+This cuts their days in accounts receivable from over 45 days to between 28 and 35 days.

 Home health billing rules aren't just complex; they're volatile and payer-specific.

-National Coverage Determinations (NCDs) and Local Coverage Determinations (LCDs) change quarterly.
-Medicare Advantage plans from Optum, Humana, and Aetna each have unique documentation requirements.
-Add in state-specific Medicaid rules, and you're asking human billers to memorize thousands of variables.
+National Coverage Determinations and Local Coverage Determinations change quarterly.
+Medicare Advantage plans from Optum and Humana and Aetna each have unique documentation requirements.
+Add in state-specific Medicaid rules and you are asking human billers to memorize thousands of variables.

 The reality?
 Even experienced billers make predictable mistakes: